 Everyday players are sitting down at the tables and consistently making fundamental mistakes because of lack of know ledge, misinformation or failing to maintain focus.
 Even just a small strategical adjustment in poker can potentially save you a huge amount in the long run.
-In this article we will point out some of the best live and online tournament poker tips you can use to improve your game as quickly as possible.
+In this article we will point out some of the best live and online tournament poker tips and strategies you can use to improve your game as quickly as possible.

 Whether it be lack of patience, or an unfamiliarity with opening ranges, many tournament poker players still open too wide.
 This is especially true when it comes to early and middle position opens, where there are still many opponents left to act behind who can be dealt a strong hand.